fygar256/general-assembler-axx/README.md

 #### section sort

-For example, if you specify:
+For example,

 ```
 section .text
 ld a,9
 section .data
-.asciiz "test1"
+.asciiz “test1”
 section .text
 ld b,9
 section .data
 db 0x12
 ```

-These will be arranged exactly as they are, so use section sort to sort them.
+will be placed exactly as it should be, so use section sort to align them.

 https://qiita.com/fygar256/items/fd590cab2078a4e8b866